study-ORCATech-cloud/terraform-labs/Azure/LAB10-Functions-HTTPTrigger/README.md

 - Add environment variables and application settings
 - Add authentication using Azure AD or function keys
 - Log output to Azure Monitor
+- Create a custom domain for your Function App
+- Implement VNet integration for your Function App

 ---